 This policy applies to all staff and will be widely promoted and be mandatory for everyone involved in Alternative Provision by Ackerman Pierce.
-Failure to comply with this policy and the company's safeguarding procedures may result in disciplinary action being taken, including termination of employment and/or contract.
+Staff must always adhere to KCSIE guidance, and sign to say they have read and understood guidance annually or when legislation updates.
+Failure to comply with this policy and the company's safeguarding procedures may result in disciplinary action being taken, including termination of employment and/or contract, or result in a LADO referral being made to the local authority.

 All staff placed by Alternative Provision by Ackerman Pierce are expected to familiarise themselves with arrangements for safeguarding children and adults at risk in the organisation where they are placed and to have a clear understanding regarding abuse and neglect in all forms; including how to identify, respond and report.
 Here at Alternative Provision by Ackerman Pierce we expect all staff to follow and promote good practice in safeguarding.
 In order to do so, they should:

-- Read, understand, accept and act in accordance with this policy. - Be vigilant and follow professional codes of conduct to maintain professional boundaries and safe working practices. - Report any concerns or disclosures related to the protection and safety of children and adults at risk. - Undertake mandatory safeguarding and child protection training and awareness sessions where provided. - Help educate learners/service users in placements regarding matters of keeping safe, including acting as a good role model.
+- Read, understand, accept and act in accordance with this policy. - Be vigilant and follow professional codes of conduct to maintain professional boundaries and safe working practices. - Report any concerns or disclosures related to the protection and safety of children and adults at risk. - Undertake mandatory safeguarding and child protection training and awareness sessions where provided.